SamLeguijt/Equipment_System/README.md

 Quick side note: It is possible to have the same key for multiple actions.
 I heavily suggest not to do this, since it conflicts the actions and can result in errors.

 For those who are against automatically assigning and getting references for certain scripts, there are a few developer settings to use for you.
 In the SettingsManager script, set the values of the bools to your need.
 Note that this mainly affects the Equipment and relevant classes.
-It also means you will have to assign every reference in the inspector mannually for each equipment, and add needed components manually as well.
+It also means you will have to assign every reference in the inspector manually for each equipment, and add needed components manually as well.

-The needed components on relevant objects are:
+The needed components on equipment relevant objects are:
 - Main equipment object (your model): A collidder, a rigidbody, 'EquipmentPhysicsMAnager.cs'.
-- As child of above object: the EquipmentObject prefab.
+- As child of above object: the EquipmentObject prefab
--
+- On the EquipmentObject prefab: Add the desired ActivationLogic script

+The needed references are visible in the inspector.
+Be aware that some scripts might disable or destroy their object if references are missing.
+Assign all references to prevent this.

+/* ---------- Final Notes ---------- */

+Good luck and have fun with this project!
+I hope you can either enjoy the small demo, or better yet, use my work for your own!

+Cheers!